-Under the proposed action, there would be no new-direct impacts on Geology, Soil Quality, Stability and Moisture.
+Under the proposed action, there would be no direct impacts on Geology, Soil Quality, Stability and Moisture.
 Wolves will continue to inhabit Montana and will have no new direct impacts on Geology, Soil Quality, Stability and Moisture in the areas where they occur.
 Under the proposed action, wolf management would look mostly the same as with the No Action Alternative (i.e., the 2003 Wolf Plan) except that it would incorporate current science as it becomes available and is more practical with implementable strategies, improved monitoring methods, changes in harvest management tools, or updated depredation response and mitigation (involving lethal and non-lethal strategies), as well as ensure continued public transparency and understanding to the public and capture a diversity of values in regards to wolves in Montana.
 The proposed action would not change the status of the existing area.
 Impacts on Geology, Soil Quality, Stability and Moisture due to current and future activities in the existing area would continue.

-Under the proposed action, there would be long term, negligible, no new secondary impacts on Geology, Soil Quality, Stability and Moisture.
-Wolves will continue to inhabit Montana and will have no new secondary impacts on Geology, Soil Quality, Stability and Moisture in the areas where they occur.
-Welf management can have positive secondary impacts to Geology, Soil Quality, Stability and Moisture because habitat management for wolves limits disturbance of habitats for all species.
-Management to limit new residential, commercial, or industrial developments ensure there is protected suitable habitat for a diversity of wildlife,
+Under the proposed action, there would be long-term, negligible, secondary impacts on Geology, Soil Quality, Stability and Moisture.
+Wolf management can have positive secondary impacts to Geology, Soil Quality, Stability and Moisture because habitat management for wolves limits disturbance of habitats for all species.
+Management to limit new residential, commercial, or industrial developments ensure there is protected suitable habitat for a diversity of wildlife.

-Under the proposed action, there would be long-term, negligible, no new cumulative impacts on Geology, Soil Quality, Stability and Moisture.
-Wolves will continue to inhabit Montana and will have no new cumulative impacts on Geology, Soil Quality, Stability and Moisture in the areas where they occur.
-While foraging, wolves could change influence the soil structure but these occurrences would be negligiblehave no impact on soil integrity.
-Wolves may also impact influence soil structure and stability when denning, however this would also be short term and minorhave no impact on soil integrity.
-In fact, previously used dens could provide habitat for other species.
+Under the proposed action, there would be long-term, negligible, cumulative impacts on Geology, Soil Quality, Stability and Moisture.
+While foraging, wolves could change the soil structure but these occurrences would be negligible.
+Wolves may also impact soil structure and stability when denning, however this would be short-term and minor.
 Wolf management can have positive cumulative impacts to Geology; Soil Quality, Stability and Moisture because habitat management for wolves benefits multiple species and landscapes by limiting disturbance and new developments, and thereby maintains a healthy ecosystem.